TheNotary/fayecom/README.md

 $  /usr/local/bin/forever start /usr/local/bin/fayecom
 ```

 #### Push to Dokku

-This repo can actually be pushed directly to dokku (and maybe heroku too) because it has been dockerized.
-Just be sure to send over the configuration values in env.json as actual ENV vars.
+This repo can actually be pushed directly to Heroku/ Dokku because it has been dockerized (read the Dockerfile to get a better understanding of this).
+Just be sure to send over the configuration values in env.json as actual ENV vars on the push-to-deploy platform you choose.

 ## Testing